lorcie/my-agent/README.md

 --instance=my-agent-db

 // connect to the datanase server either with tool such as Google Cloud Studio either with CLI

+#### SQL Lite Instructions

+// Install the SQL lite tool depending on your OS

+// connect to the datanase server SQL Lite Tool and save to hotels.db

 // create the database schema